lombardpress/lombardpress-schema/docs/critical.md

 > 10 sit ] servus PVL

-The note might be more explict:
+The note might be more explicit:

 > 10 sit ] *scr.*, servus PVL